Are AI Robo-Advisor Alternatives Worth It?

 | want control over themes and individual holdings | just want a risk score and a default allocation |

-If most of the left column sounds like you, an AI alternative is probably worth the involvement it asks for.
-If most of the right column does, a traditional robo-advisor will likely make you happier with less effort.
+If most of the left column sounds like you, an alternative like Walnut is probably worth the involvement it asks for: you would actually use the control it hands back.
+If most of the right column does, a traditional robo-advisor like Betterment or Wealthfront will likely make you happier with less effort, and Walnut would just be added work you did not want.
 There is no wrong answer here, only a fit.

 The real benefits

-When an AI robo-advisor alternative is worth it, these are the reasons why.
-They are genuine, but notice that every one of them assumes you want to be involved:
+When an alternative is worth it, these are the reasons why.
+Walnut makes each one concrete, and a robo-advisor gives each one up by design, but notice that every benefit assumes you actually want to be involved:

 - Control.
 You decide what you own, which themes you lean into, and which trades happen.
-With a connected tool like Walnut, every trade needs your approval, so nothing moves without you.
+In Walnut every trade needs your approval, so nothing moves without you; a robo-advisor instead chooses and rebalances the holdings for you, which is exactly the control you would be trading away.

 - Learning.
 Because the AI explains its reasoning in plain language, you build understanding as you go instead of outsourcing it.
-Over time you know more about your own portfolio, not less.
+Asking Walnut why a position is down teaches you something; a robo hands you an outcome and a pie chart and you learn nothing about your own portfolio.

 - Transparency.
 You can see why a holding is up or down and how it compares to a benchmark.
-Walnut frames each position against the S&P 500 rather than hiding it inside an opaque managed allocation.
+Walnut frames each position against the S&P 500 rather than hiding it inside an opaque managed allocation the way a robo does.

 - Keeping your broker.
-A robo usually wants you to fund a new managed account.
-A connected alternative reads the broker you already use, so you keep your account and your relationship with it.
+A robo usually wants you to fund a new managed account it custodies.
+Walnut instead connects the broker you already use and reads it read-only by default, so you keep your account and your relationship with it.

 The honest downsides